mdklatt/clion-remote/README.rst

    |Deployment|

    The local project is directory is mapped to ``/vagrant`` on the VM.
 Here, CLion will manage the remote directory, not Vagrant.
-This means that ``/vagrant`` will be empty during provisioning.
+Files in the project directory **cannot be used during Vagrant provisioning** because they will not be synced to the VM at that point.

    |Mappings|